OHBA-analysis/osl-dynamics/contribution.md

 - Select the first config file, e.g. for me: `/Users/<username>/.ssh/config`.
 - Paste the following into the text editor with your corresponding Oxford SSO and BMRC username:
 ```
-Host vscode-rescomp1
+Host vscode-bmrc
     HostName cluster1.bmrc.ox.ac.uk
     ProxyJump <oxford-sso-username>@linux.ox.ac.uk
     User <bmrc-username>
     ForwardAgent yes
 ```
 - Save with `Ctrl-S`, after which the text editor can be closed.
 - To connect to the server, click the green quick configuration bottom again and click `Connect to Host...`.
-Then select `vscode-rescomp1`.
+Then select `vscode-bmrc`.
 - You will be asked for your SSO password then BMRC password.
 - If you are working on the university VPN, you can omit `ProxyJump <oxford-sso-username>@linux.ox.ac.uk` line.
 - You can set up SSH keys for the university linux server if you want to avoid typing two passwords every time.
 [Guide](https://www.ssh.com/academy/ssh/copy-id).